Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

 Values for the regularization parameter $\lambda$ were found by maximizing the quality of the reconstruction, measured using {\bf Improved Signal-to-Noise Ratio} (ISNR) \citep{SALSA}.
 ISNR is defined as

 where $\mu$ is the original image, $\mu_0$ its noisy variant, and $\mx$ the reconstruction.

 To compare the algorithms we run all of them for each image and measured its ISNR and relative distance to the optimal objective value of the current solution at each iteration through their execution.
 The only exception to this procedure is the method of Goldfarb and Yin, which is non--iterative and thus always returns an exact solution, and so we just measure the time required to finish.
-The optimal objective value was estimated by running all methods for very large number of iterations and taking the minimum value of them all.
-This produced the plots shown in Figures \ref{fig:2DTV-obj}-\ref{fig:2DTV-ISNR}.
-From them the following observations are of relevance

-\begin{itemize} \item Condat's method and Chambolle-Pock's method are reduced to essentially the same algorithm when applied to the particular case of TV denoising.
-Furthermore, they seem to perform slowly when compared to other methods. \item Yang's method exhibits slow performance at the beginning, but when run for sufficient time is able to achieve the best approximation to the optimum. \item The Split Bregman method, in spite of being an ADMM--like method much like Condat's or Chambolle-Pock, performs significantly better than those.
+The optimal objective value was estimated by running all methods for a very large number of iterations and taking the minimum value of them all.
+This produced the plots shown in Figures \ref{fig:2DTV-obj}--\ref{fig:2DTV-ISNR}.
+From them the following observations are of relevance: \begin{itemize} \item Condat's method and Chambolle-Pock's method are reduced to essentially the same algorithm when applied to the particular case of anisotropic 2D TV denoising.
+Furthermore, they seem to perform slowly when compared to other methods. \item ADMM (Yang's method) exhibits slow performance at the beginning, but when run for sufficient time is able to achieve a good approximation to the optimum. \item The Split Bregman method, in spite of being an ADMM--like method much like Condat's or Chambolle-Pock, performs significantly better than those.
 We attribute this to the very efficient implementation provided by its authors, and to the fact that a fast approximate method is employed to compute the required matrix inversions throughout the method. \item The method by Goldfarb and Yin is slower than other approaches and seems to provide suboptimal solutions.
 We attribute this to the fact that this method solves a discrete (integer--rounded) approximation to the problem.
-We acknowledge that other methods exploiting the Total Variation - Minimum-cut relationship have been proposed with varying speed results, e.g.~\citep{DuanTV}, however the suboptimality issues still apply. \item The two approaches proposed in this paper are the fastest to achieve a mid-quality solution, with Douglas-Rachford performing better than Proximal Dykstra. \end{itemize}
+We acknowledge that other methods exploiting the Total Variation - Minimum-cut relationship have been proposed with varying speed results, e.g.~\citep{DuanTV}, however the suboptimality issues still apply. \item The method by Kolmogorov et al, when properly accelerated by a suitable choice of adaptive stepsizes, seems to be the best choice for finding very accurate solutions, though it is very closely followed by ADMM. \item The parameter free methods PD and DR are the fastest to achieve a mid-quality solution, with Douglas-Rachford performing better than Proximal Dykstra. \end{itemize}

 Considering these facts, the method of choice among the ones considered depends on the desired accuracy.
 We argue, however, that for the purpose of image processing a mid-quality solution is sufficient.
 The ISNR plots of Figure \ref{fig:2DTV-ISNR} certainly seem to support this, as the perceived quality of the reconstruction, roughly approximated by the ISNR, saturates rapidly and no significant improvements are obtained through further optimization.
 Given this, the proposed methods seem to be the best suited for the considered task.